 It is important to note at the time of final design, prior to permit application, that Chew Road is a scenic and historic roadway.
 Per Section 4.6 of the Landscape Manual, a minimum 40-foot-wide buffer is required with a minimum of 80 plant units per 100 linear feet along this property's frontage.
 All plant material required by this section shall be located outside of PUEs adjacent to the ROW.
 In addition, the adjacent lot to the east is zoned I-1, and a Section 4.7 bufferyard is required, including a 30-foot building setback and a minimum 20-foot-wide landscaped yard, to be planted with a minimum of 80 plant units per 100 linear feet.

-15. Community Feedback-The Prince George's County Planning Department did not receive any correspondence from the community for this PPS.
+12. Community Feedback-At the time of the writing of this technical staff report, the Prince George's County Planning Department has not received any correspondence from the community for this PPS.